-It is essential therefore that images recorded and available to view are of high quality to be of use to investigators and evidential purposes, the technical standards to achieve this aim and details of British Standard EN 62676 are at Appendix 5.
+It is essential therefore that images recorded and available to view are of high quality to be of use to investigators and evidential purposes, the technical standards to achieve this are set out in British Standard EN 62676.

 Data/Images must be processed in a manner consistent with the legal rules of evidence in terms of continuity.